New Parent Checklist

 New Parent Checklist: Planning for the Future

 - Create a will.
 Estate planning includes creating a will and/or trusts to benefit your child.
-The function of a will is to distribute the decedent's property according to their wishes.
+The function of a will is to distribute the deceased parent's property according to their wishes.
 A will can name a trustee to manage the property on behalf of the minor children.

 - Buy life insurance.
-A life insurance policy will provide support to the beneficiaries that survive the policyholder.
+A life insurance policy will support the beneficiaries that survive the policyholder.
 A life insurance policy is a good way to provide for minor children in the event of a parent's death.
 Unlike some assets inherited through a will, life insurance will operate outside the probate process.

 - Save for your child's college education.
 Some parents engage in financial planning for a new baby even before pregnancy.
 You can begin a college savings plan right away.
-Ways to save include Section 529 plans, Coverdell ESA's, UGMA and UTMA Custodial accounts, and U.S. savings bonds, and a Roth IRA.
+Ways to save include Section 529 plans, Coverdell ESA's, UGMA and UTMA Custodial accounts, U.S. savings bonds, and a Roth IRA.
 Investigate the options, as some may provide tax-free benefits to your child.

 Have Questions About This New Parent Checklist?
 Talk to an Attorney

 While becoming a parent can be equally exciting and scary, planning for parenthood can bring peace of mind.
 When drafting legal documents, you should consider consultation with an attorney.
-If you have legal questions about any aspect of parenting, it's a good idea to get in touch with a family law attorney near you.
+If you have legal questions about any aspect of parenting, you may contact a family law attorney near you.